Short Stirling: Proposed developments

 Even before the Stirling went into production, Short had improved on the initial design with the S.34 in an effort to meet specification B.1/39.
 It would have been powered by four Bristol Hercules 17 SM engines, optimised for high-altitude flight.
 The new design featured longer-span wings and a revised fuselage able to carry dorsal and ventral power-operated turrets each fitted with four 20 mm Hispano cannons; despite the obvious gains in performance and capability, the Air Ministry was not interested.

 In 1941, it was decided that the Stirling would be manufactured in Canada and an initial contract for 140 aircraft was placed.
-Designated as the Stirling Mk.II, the Hercules engines were to be replaced by 1600 hp Wright GR-2600-A5B Twin Cyclone engines; a pair of prototypes was converted from Mk.I aircraft.
-However, it was decided to cancel the contract in favour of manufacturing other aircraft; thus, no production Mk.IIs was ever completed.
+Called the Stirling Mk.II, the Hercules engines were to be replaced by 1600 hp Wright GR-2600-A5B Twin Cyclone engines; a pair of prototypes was converted from Mk.I aircraft.
+The contract was cancelled in favour of manufacturing other aircraft; thus, no production Mk.IIs was completed.

-Shorts also pursued the development of the Stirling for potential use on the civilian market.
-Designated S.37, it was a full-furnished transport aircraft that was capable of seating 30 passengers and was constructed to conform with civilian standards.
-A single prototype, known as the Silver Stirling, was converted from a Mk.V aircraft; however, partially due to greater levels of interest being expressed for a more promising civilian version of the Handley-Page Halifax, the proposal met with little official interest.
+Shorts pursued the development of the Stirling for potential use on the civilian market.
+The S.37 was a fully-furnished transport aircraft that was capable of seating 30 passengers and was constructed to conform with civilian standards.
+A prototype, known as the Silver Stirling, was converted from a Mk.V aircraft; partly due to greater levels of interest being expressed for a more promising civilian version of the Handley-Page Halifax, the proposal met with little official interest.

 In 1941, Short proposed the development of a new variant of the Stirling, the S.36, which was nicknamed the "Super Stirling" in a company publication.
 This aircraft would have featured a wing span of 135 ft 9 in, four Bristol Centaurus radials and a maximum takeoff weight of 104000 lb.
 The projected performance estimates included a speed of 300 mph and a 4,000 mi range, along with a weapons load of 10000 lb over 2300 mi, or 23500 lb over 1000 mi.
 The defensive armament of the S.36 was to be an assortment of 10 .50 BMG machine guns that were set into three turrets.

-The S.36 was initially accepted for testing under Specification B.8/41, which had been specifically written to cover the type, and an order for a pair of prototypes was placed.
-However, Arthur Harris, as commander of Bomber Command, felt that achieving bulk production of the type would take too much time and that the effort would be better expended on outfitting the existing design with improved Hercules engines with the aim of providing a higher operational altitude ceiling.
-However, despite the Air Staff having initially found the proposal to have some attraction, it was eventually decided to favour increased production rates of the rival Avro Lancaster, instead.
+The S.36 was initially accepted for testing under Specification B.8/41, which had been written to cover the type, and an order for a pair of prototypes was placed.
+Arthur Harris, commander of Bomber Command, felt that achieving bulk production of the type would take too much time and that the effort would be better expended on outfitting the existing design with improved Hercules engines with the aim of providing a higher operational ceiling.
+While the Air Staff initially found the proposal to have some attraction, it was eventually decided to favour increased production of the rival Avro Lancaster, instead.
 In May 1942, Shorts were informed that the Air Ministry would not be continuing the project; in August 1942, Shorts decided to terminate all work.